Once you get your transcript from Simon Says, here’s what you can do on that page:

 7. Set the start timecode, video dimensions, and frame rate by clicking the clock icon on the toolbar.
 This function is important for those in production and those who need timecode-synced transcripts.

 Note: Simon Says auto detects timecode for many different file formats and automatically sets it.

 Note 2: You cannot adjust the timecode of individual words or rows on the website; you can only set the start timecode/frame rate for the whole file which will automatically adjust the timecodes for each word.

 Production people know the importance of synced timecode

-8. Bookmark your selects (you can also use the keyboard shortcut CTRL + b) and use the bookmark filter to focus your transcript.
+8. Bookmark your selects (you can also use the keyboard shortcut CTRL + b)

 10. Switch between files: click the down arrow beside the file name to switch between files and their transcript in your project (if you uploaded more than 1 file into that project).

 11. Save time with our handy keyboard shortcuts.
 Click the ? icon on the toolbar.

 Keyboard shortcuts are different for PC and Mac.
 Click ? to see your shortcuts.